Optimum filter-based analysis for the characterization of a high-resolution magnetic microcalorimeter towards the DELight experiment: Abstract

 \section{Abstract}

 Ultra-sensitive cryogenic calorimeters have become a favored technology with widespread application where eV-scale energy resolutions are needed.
 In this article, we characterize the performance of an X-ray magnetic microcalorimeter (MMC) using a \fe~source.
-Employing an optimum filter-based amplitude estimation and energy reconstruction, we demonstrate that an unprecedented FWHM resolution of $\Delta E_\mathrm{FWHM} = \left(\num{1.25(17)}\text{ {(stat)}}^{+0.05}_{-0.07}\text{ {(syst)}}\right)\unit{\electronvolt}$ can be achieved.
+Employing an optimum filter-based amplitude estimation and energy reconstruction, we demonstrate that a FWHM resolution of $\Delta E_\mathrm{FWHM} = \left(\num{1.25(17)}\text{ {(stat)}}^{+0.05}_{-0.07}\text{ {(syst)}}\right)\unit{\electronvolt}$ can be achieved, leading to an unprecedented energy resolving power $E/\Delta E_\mathrm{FWHM}\sim{4700}$ among existing energy-dispersive detectors for soft and tender X-rays.
 We also derive the best possible resolution and discuss limiting factors affecting the measurement.
-The analysis pipeline for the MMC data developed in this paper is furthermore an important step for the realization of the proposed superfluid helium-based experiment \delight, which will search for direct interaction of dark matter with masses below \SI{100}{\mega\electronvolt\per\text{\ensuremath{c}}\squared}.
+The analysis pipeline for the MMC data developed in this paper is furthermore an important step for the realization of the proposed superfluid helium-based experiment \delight, which will search for direct interaction of dark matter particles with masses below \SI{100}{\mega\electronvolt\per\text{\ensuremath{c}}\squared}.